-My family of 4, myself, my husband Kevin and 2 boys, Zander (18) and Gibby (10) embarked on the most amazing adventure to volunteer at CYF/LVA.
+My family of 4, myself, my husband Kevin and 2 boys, Zander (18) and Gibby (10) embarked on the most amazing adventure to Nepal, where we visited CYF/LVA.
 The minute we walked on the campus we were greeting with such love and compassion.
 I mean, seriously, the kids and staff are the most kind people I have ever met.

 The 4th Annual Godawari Running Festival was on September 9th, 2017, and the CYF kids were there to participate!
 In addition to having a full day of fun, friendly competition, and lots of mud... they managed to secure a 3rd Place finish in the Adult category 5K race, and in the Juniors 2K race!